-FASB establishes a framework for measuring fair value, and establishes a three-level valuation hierarchy for disclosure of fair value measurement and enhances disclosure requirements for fair value measurements.
+Accounting Standards Codification, or ASC 820, Fair Value Measurements and Disclosures, establishes a framework for measuring fair value, and establishes a three-level valuation hierarchy for disclosure of fair value measurement and enhances disclosure requirements for fair value measurements.
 The valuation hierarchy is based upon the transparency of inputs to the valuation of an asset or liability as of the measurement date.
 The three levels are defined as follows:

-- Level 1 inputs to the valuation methodology are quoted prices (unadjusted) for identical assets and liabilities in active markets. - Level 2 inputs to the valuation methodology include quoted prices for similar assets and liabilities in active markets, and inputs that are observable for the asset or liability, either directly or indirectly, for substantially the full term of the financial instrument. - Level 3 inputs to the valuation methodology are unobservable and significant to overall fair value.
+Level 1 - inputs to the valuation methodology are quoted prices (unadjusted) for identical assets and liabilities in active markets.

+Level 2 - inputs to the valuation methodology include quoted prices for similar assets and liabilities in active markets, and inputs that are observable for the asset or liability, either directly or indirectly, for substantially the full term of the financial instrument.

+Level 3 - inputs to the valuation methodology are unobservable and significant to overall fair value.

-Non-Agency and Agency MBS are valued using a pricing model.
-The MBS pricing model incorporates such factors as coupons, prepayment speeds, spread to the Treasury and swap curves, convexity, duration, periodic and life caps, and credit enhancement.
-Management reviews the fair values determined by the pricing model and compares its results to dealer quotes received on each investment to waldate the reasonableness of the valuations indicated by the pricing models.
-The dealer quotes incorporate common market pricing methods, including spread measurement to the Treasury curve or interest rate swap curve as well as underlying characteristics of the particular security including coupon, periodic and life caps, rate reset period, issuer, additional credit support and escurity.
+Non-Agency and Agency RMBS are valued using a pricing model.
+The RMBS pricing model incorporates such factors as coupons, prepayment speeds, spread to the Treasury and swap curves, convexity, duration, periodic and life caps, and credit enhancement.
+Management reviews the fair values determined by the pricing model and compares its results to dealer quotes received on each investment to validate the reasonableness of the valuations indicated by the pricing models.
+The dealer quotes incorporate common market pricing methods, including a spread measurement to the Treasury curve or interest rate swap curve as well as underlying characteristics of the particular security including coupon, periodic and life caps, rate reset period, issuer, additional credit support and expected life of the security.

 Although we utilize a pricing model to compute the fair value of the securities in our portfolio, we validate our fair values by seeking indications of fair value from third-party dealers and/or pricing services.
-The variability of fair value among dealers and pricing services can be wide at this time as full liquidity for the non-Agency RMBS market has yet to return.
+The variability of fair value among dealers and pricing services can be wide at this time as full liquidity for the non-Agency market has yet to return.
 In addition, there are fewer participants in the RMBS sector available to fair value investments.
-In the aggregate, our internal valuations of the securities on which we received dealer marks were 1.05% lower than the aggregated dealer marks.
+Our internal valuations of the securities on which we received dealer marks were 0.02% lower at December 31, 2010 and 1.05% lower at December 31, 2009 than the aggregated dealer marks.

 Any changes to the valuation methodology are reviewed by management to ensure the changes are appropriate.
 As markets and products develop and the pricing for certain products becomes more transparent, we continue to refine our valuation methodologies.
 The methods used by us may produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
-Purthermore, while we believe our valuation methods are appropriate and consistent with other market participants, the use of different methodologies, or assumptions, to determine the fair value of certain financial instruments could result in a different estimate of fair value at the reporting date.
+Furthermore, while we believe our valuation methods are appropriate and consistent with other market participants, the use of different methodologies, or assumptions, to determine the fair value of certain financial instruments could result in a different estimate of fair value at the reporting date.
 We use inputs that are current as of the measurement date, which may include periods of market dislocation, during which price transparency may be reduced.
 This condition could cause our financial instruments to be reclassified from Level 2 to Level 3.